 Whether you’re a sole trader or part of a larger team, working from home has its benefits.
-You can fit your work around the school run; let your inner night owl spread its wings after years beaten down by the 9-to-5; and you don’t have to survive on that god-awful instant coffee they have in the office.
+You can fit your work around the school run and let your inner night owl spread its wings after years beaten down by the 9-to-5.
+You don’t even have to survive on the god-awful instant coffee they have in the office.

 But don’t take our word for it: the Institute of Leadership and Management surveyed managers from across the country, and saw an increase of 84% in employee productivity and loyalty when flexible working arrangements were introduced.
 Given these findings, it’s no surprise that 94% of UK-based organisations now offer work-at-home options to their employees.

 The office exodus comes with its own problems though.
 Sure, your workers are ‘extremely diligent, hard-working and organised’ (the CV never lies), but how can you ensure that they use their time properly?
 How do you communicate clearly and quickly with your workers?
 And if the office is understaffed, who will be there to take calls?